Choosing The Best Portable Air Compressor For Car Tires

 Portable air compressors are rated to fill tires up to a specific size (diameter).

-This is because a larger diameter tire contains more air and requires a compressor with a larger air output in order to fill it up in a reasonable amount of time.
+This is because a larger diameter tire contains more air.
+More air room requires a compressor with a larger air output in order to fill it up in a reasonable amount of time.

-You need to match the air compressor output with the largest tire you will be inflating so that you don't spend half your day waiting around for it to finish.
+You need to match the air compressor output with the largest tire you will be inflating.
+Then, you don't spend half your day waiting around for it to finish.

 There are two ways to find out how large your tire is (what diameter it is).

-You will want to do this with the largest tire you will be inflating (if you have a large RV tire you want to inflate, measure that one).
+You will want to do this with the largest tire you will be inflating (Ex, if you have a large RV tire you want to inflate, measure that one).

-This will mean your portable tire inflator will not only be capable of inflating smaller auto tires, but it will have the capacity to inflate the largest truck tire you have.
+This means your portable tire inflator will not only be capable of inflating smaller auto tires, but it will have the capacity to inflate the largest truck tire you have.